Van Gogh Oil Project, Exmouth Sub-Basin, Australia

 The Stena Clyde drill rig, operated by Stena Drilling, started drilling the first Van Gogh development well in January 2008.

 In February 2010 Apache Energy announced that oil production had started at the field.
-At peak production the field is expected to reach 60,000bopd and make a significant contribution to the company's growth.
+The field is designed for a peak production capacity of 63,000bopd.

 Van Gogh geology

 The Exmouth Sub-basin lies in the northern part of the Carnarvon Basin.
-Early Jurassic extension initiated the four main depocentres – the Exmouth, Barrow, Dampier and Beagle Sub-basins.
+Early Jurassic extension initiated the four main depocentres, namely the Exmouth, Barrow, Dampier and Beagle Sub-basins.
 The Exmouth Sub-basin contains up to 15km of Triassic to Cainozoic sedimentary section.

 Almost all the hydrocarbon reservoirs are Upper Triassic, Jurassic and Lower Cretaceous sandstones beneath the regional Lower Cretaceous seal.